Home » Grapes Make the Plate » Grape Nutrition: The Good-News Fruit

 When Stanford University’s campus dining service began offering fresh California grapes as a side-dish option at the grill station, students chose fresh grapes about one-third of the time instead of the other two choices, French fries and chips.
 At the panini station, grapes competed as a side option with pasta salad and Caesar salad.
 Here, too, students chose grapes nearly one-third of the time.
 These results are strong signals that when fresh grapes are offered, many people will opt for the healthful choice of the original “superfruit.”

 Few American youngsters consume as many fruits and vegetables as their parents might wish.
 But battling and bargaining over food can backfire.
 A better strategy: Slip the good stuff—like grapes—into dishes that kids already like.
 Pizza comes to mind.
 Quesadillas and grilled-cheese sandwiches.
 Smoothies and fruit drinks.
+Offer grapes as a side.

 Adding grapes to these popular choices can make it easier for children to get the daily fruit servings they need for optimum health.